 Omega 6 Omega 3 Ratio: How Much Do We Need, How Much is Too Much?

-Good ‘ol omega-3s and omega-6s—we could all use more of them in our diets!
+Good ‘ol omega 3s and omega 6s—we could all use more of them in our diets!
 Right?
 Well…it’s not quite so simple.
 For one of these fatty acids, this is solid advice—eat more!
 But, for the other, it’s very possible to have “too much of a good thing,” and it’s a reality for most of us.
 Do you know which is which?
-And what exactly is the omega 6 omega 3 ratio?
+And, what in the world is an omega 6 omega 3 ratio?

-- Both omega-3s and omega-6s are essential fatty acids.
+Both omega 3s and omega 6s are essential fatty acids.
 This means the body can’t synthesize these fats on its own, and we need them for crucial bodily functions.
-So, we have to consume dietary sources of omega-3s and omega-6s.
-There are also omega-9s, which are monounsaturated fats [MUFAs], like those in olive oil or avocados.
-Omega-9s have many health benefits, but they’re not essential because our body can produce them.
+So, we have to consume dietary sources of omega 3s and omega 6s.
+There are also omega 9s, which are monounsaturated fats [MUFAs], like those in olive oil or avocados.
+But, even though omega 9s have many health benefits, they’re non-essential because our bodies can produce them.

 The Difference Between Omega 3s and Omega 6s

-BUT, even though omega-3s and omega-6s are both essential, they ultimately do different kinds of work in our bodies.
-In simple terms, omega-3s (particularly the marine omega-3s, EPA and DHA) have an anti-inflammatory effect.
-Omega-6s have a pro-inflammatory effect.
-Omega-6s are biologically active in our bodies, as are the marine omega-3s.
-But, omega-6s are active in such a way that promotes inflammation, unlike EPA and DHA which fight inflammation.
+BUT, even though omega 3s and omega 6s are both essential, they ultimately do different kinds of work in our bodies.
+In simple terms, omega 3s (particularly the marine omega 3s, EPA and DHA) have an anti inflammatory effect.
+Omega 6s have a pro inflammatory effect.
+Yes, omega 6s are biologically active in our bodies, as are the marine omega 3s.
+But, omega 6s are active in such a way that promotes inflammation, unlike EPA and DHA which fight inflammation.

 Now, inflammation has been a hot topic in the health world recently.
-Research has revealed that chronic inflammation plays a major role in chronic diseases, like heart disease, diabetes, and cancer.
-These are are some of the leading causes of death in the U.S. But, not all inflammation is bad, and we certainly can’t cut omega-6s out of our diet completely.
+Research has revealed thatchronic inflammation plays a major role in chronic diseases, like heart disease, diabetes, and cancer.
+And, these are are some of the leading causes of death in the U.S. But, not all inflammation is bad, and we certainly can’t cut omega-6s out of our diet completely.
 We all need some inflammation.
 It helps to protect our bodies and aid in healing processes, like after strenuous physical activity or exercise.

 The Optimum Omega 6 Omega 3 Ratio